 Henry Salt was justifiably impressed with Caviglia’s fortitude.
 “Those,” he said, “who have visited the pyramids and have seen the stoutest men faint in getting up even to the gallery, who have experienced the enervating effect of the air in these subterranean channels, and have heard the various histories current at Cairo of persons supposed to have formerly perished in the attempt, will know how to appreciate the firmness of nerve, undaunted resolution, and presence of mind displayed through this adventure; the rare union of which alone could have brought it to a successful termination.”
 Caviglia himself was more convinced than ever by the experience that there were more secrets hidden inside the Pyramid of Khufu.
 While his two European companions in adventure, judging their business on the Giza Plateau finished, soon departed Cairo, Caviglia made the plateau his home, pitching his tent just outside the largest pyramid’s entrance.

-He decided instead to attack what he had long deemed to be the other weak spot in the pyramid’s armor: the descending passage from its entrance which continued far longer than it needed to.
+He decided instead to attack what he had long deemed to be the other weak spot in the pyramid’s armor: the descending passage from its entrance.
 He set his workmen to the back-breaking labor of prying away the rubble at the far end of the passage and carting it up for dumping back at the entrance.
-John Greaves in 1639 had measured this passage from the point where it met the ascending passage to be 89 feet (27.1 meters) in length.
-But Caviglia found that it just kept continuing as his men cleared more and more rubble away, reaching 150 feet (46 meters), then fully 200 feet (61 meters), sloping ever downward.
+He found that this passage just kept continuing as his men cleared more and more rubble away, reaching 150 feet (46 meters) from the junction with the ascending passage, then fully 200 feet (61 meters), sloping ever downward.

 The air down here was only marginally better than that in the well.
-By now, he too was suffering; he was coughing up blood every night.
+By now, he was suffering badly from it; he was coughing up blood every night.
 But still he persisted.
 On or around March 15, 1817, his workers began to reveal an opening leading off one side of the passage.
-Peering eagerly into it, Caviglia caught the telltale whiff of sulfur — the sulfur which he had once burned inside the well shaft in a fruitless attempt to purify the air.
+Peering eagerly into it, Caviglia caught the telltale whiff of sulfur — not the sulfur of Hell, as he was almost tempted to suspect, but rather that which he had once burned inside the well shaft in a fruitless attempt to purify the air.
 Could it be?

 This was fortunate, not least because the descending passage itself continued yet further beyond its meeting with the well shaft.
 After another 23 feet (7 meters), the passage suddenly leveled off, proceeding to run horizontally underground for 28 feet (8.5 meters).
 This opened onto a chamber, which, once completely excavated by Caviglia’s long-suffering workers, would prove to measure no less than 46 feet (14 meters) by 27 feet (8.2 meters).
 This chamber was of a much more unfinished character than the Queen’s or King’s Chambers, with rudely carved walls, floor, and ceiling that gave it more the look of a cave than a room.
 Irregular blocks of stone rising out of the floor might have been seats, or pedestals for statues, or merely bits of excavation left undone by the original builders.
 Caviglia thought he saw writing burned into one wall — but it appeared to be Roman characters rather than Egyptian hieroglyphs, and they were hopelessly illegible anyway.
 He had penetrated further into the pyramid than anyone in many long centuries if not millennia, but it remained as stubbornly uncommunicative as ever.